Nexosis/nexosis.github.io/_guides/HowItWorksModel.md

 ---
-title: How It Works&#58; Regression
+title: How It Works&#58; Regression & Classification
-description: End to end example of predicting from a regression model
+description: Understand how to interact with the Nexosis API for both regression and classification models
 copyright: 2017 Nexosis
 layout: default
-category: Regression
+category: Regression, Classification
-tags: [Predict, Quick Links, Favorite]
+tags: [Predict, Classify, Quick Links, Favorite]
 order: 1
 use_codestyles: false
 ---
 ## The Process

 Regression allows you to estimate the relationships between variables.
+Classification allows you to organize information into categories.
 The Nexosis API allows you to upload a dataset and it will model these relationships.
-Once the relationship is understood this model is persisted and used to further predict values, given new inputs.
-Take a moment to familiarize yourself with the high-level process before using Regression.
+Once the relationship is understood this model is persisted and used to further predict values or classify your data, given new inputs.
+Take a moment to familiarize yourself with the high-level process before using Regression and Classification.

 We've worked hard to keep the high-level process simple.
 Here's the basic process: